-Students in grades four through eight may participate in the SMCS Chorus and sing for school liturgies and special events.
+We are planning for the return of an SMCS Chorus.
+Students in grades four through eight who wish to participate will sing for liturgies and special events.

 ALL SAINTS DAY

 November 1 brings a special spotlight on the heroes of the Church, the Saints.
 Each SMCS sixth grader takes on the responsibility of researching the life of a saint, dressing as the saint, and sharing the saint's life with the school community.